Getting around Madrid is not always easy.

 You will insert the requested information in the totems as well as the credit card number where you will receive the charge (cash payments are not allowed).

-Although BiciMAD will immediately block 150€, they will charge you 2 € for the first hour and 4 € for every additional hour.
+Although BiciMAD will immediately block 150€, they will charge occasional users 2 € for the first hour and 4 € for every additional hour.

 You can rent a bike at any of the docking stations and leave it in any other.